Hi family and friends,

 Also, there is a lot of smog at night, but with a mask on, you can't really smell it.
 You just look like a crazy khun.
 Lol, well, this night, with all of the layers on and walking through the streets with my mask, I felt like a spaceman: you kind of just wobble everywhere, your vision is restricted because of the coat hood, and you can almost hear yourself breathing with the mask, it really is funny.
 Then with all of the smog and the dim lighting, it is one of a kind, and everything just always feel like you are walking in fog.

-After the allotted time, it was about 8:30 and we finally headed home.
+8:30 and we finally headed home.
 It is natural to smell the smog when you first walk inside, but we have some heavy-duty air purifiers, so the smell usually goes away pretty quick.
 That night, though, I was being haunted by the smell.
 It was everywhere that I went in the house and it was driving me insane.
 Then my comp and I knelt down to pray for planning the next day, when the smell became even worse.
 Almost unbearable.
 Oh my heck, it was my skirt.
 I reeked of pollution.
 So after taking a quick break to change out of the contaminated clothing, planning continued, but so did the smell.
 Next, it turned out was in my hair.
 I SMELLED TERRIBLE.
 I think it was the prolonged exposure from being outside for so long, but I have never stunk so badly in my life and I heard a rumor that the smell never really leaves, so good luck when I come home.
 My comp and I just laughed about it because the smell clung to me, but she wasn't affected as badly.

 Any ways, life is moving forward here.
 I am on a two-week break with my school, so fun things are happening.
 I was able to do a split with Jargulant, so Sister Hansen and I were able to teach together yesterday while our companions were at English and it was so much fun.
 Who would have believed it.
 We are surviving and thriving in Mongolia.

-I also officially hit my 1 year mark on Friday and we had a lunch with my MTC sisters, then I celebrated with a baptism that night.
+on Friday and we had a lunch with my MTC sisters, then I celebrated with a baptism that night.
 I love this kid so much and it was the best way to celebrate being a missionary.
 Despite all of the cold, rabid dogs, pollution, and crazy buses, I love every minute of being here.

 Have a great week and have some cake to celebrate,